jrsparl/tech-blog/README.md

 ## Description

 A Model View Controller App using handlbars, express and node.js.
 This application is a lightweight blog application where users can create a login, post, comment and edit posts.
+CLICK TO VIEW SITE <a href="https://protected-island-74439.herokuapp.com/">here<a>

 <img src="/public/images/screenshot.png">